MohamadAlkahil/Banking_Application/README.md

 - Controls the customer's window, displaying customer-specific information like balance and account level.
 - Allows customers to perform banking operations such as withdrawals and deposits and provides a logout option.

-## Project Functionality

-- Users can log in as either customers or managers.
-- Customers can view their account balance and account level (Silver, Gold, Platinum).
-- Customers can withdraw and deposit funds, with their account level determining transaction fees.
-- Managers can add and remove customers from the system.
-- User authentication is performed securely using SHA-256 password hashing.
-- The project utilizes JavaFX for creating a user-friendly graphical interface.
-- The application handles user logouts gracefully.

-## Database Integration

-The project integrates with an SQLite database located at "C:/Users/kahil/Documents/NetBeansProjects/Bank/Manager.db" to store customer and manager information.
-It retrieves and updates data from this database as needed for authentication and customer management.

-## Conclusion

-In summary, this project represents a functional bank management system implemented in Java.
-It offers user authentication, customer and manager roles, various account levels, basic banking operations, and a graphical user interface.
-It serves as a foundation for a simple banking application and demonstrates the use of JavaFX, database integration, and password hashing for security.
-Further development could expand its features and usability.